Source: "Short Notes on Chinese Instruments of Music NB Dennys, 1874

 Strings: 6, 7, 9, 10, 12, 13

 Events: Zheng types differentiate widely.
 Labels are added such as wo zheng, zou zheng, and tan zheng.
-Other instruments are included as "zheng" but are not, such as ya zheng and tuosou zheng.
+Other instruments we today would not consider zheng are are included under the label, such as ya zheng and tuosou zheng.
 Every region has its own relationship to and version of the zheng.
 See Cheng 1991 page 5 for full description.

 Emperor Xuánzōng (唐玄宗) (reign: 713-756 CE) creates a musical school and titles the best musicians "plucking masters", elevating the social standing of musicians in general.